anchore/syft/README.md

 ## Installation

-*TODO: these installation methods don't work until we release*
+*NOTE: This tool hasn't been released yet, so these installation methods work right now*

 **Recommended**
 ```bash